Modulus of families of walks on graphs

 \section{Introduction}

 The theory of modulus of curve families in the plane originally introduced by Beurling and Ahlfors to solve famous open questions in function theory, has been extended over the years to families of curves in $\R^n$ and to abstract metric spaces as well.
 R.~J.~ Duffin in \cite{duff} developed the related notion of extremal length on graphs, mostly in the context of planar effective resistance problems.
 More recently, Oded Schramm \cite{schramm} used a notion of modulus on graphs to prove a striking uniformization theorem with squares.
-See also \cite{hp} for a nice introduction to modulus on graphs.
+See also \cite{cannonetal1994} for the relation of discrete modulus with the classical Riemann mapping theorem, and \cite{hp} for a nice introduction to modulus on graphs.

 In what follows we develop a theory of modulus for families of walks.
 This generalizes the notion of effective conductance, which can be recovered by restricting to walks that connect two nodes or two sets of nodes.
 However, we want to emphasize that there are many families of walks that are not ``connecting''.
 In particular, in applications such as in network analysis the graphs are seldom planar.
 So it is appropriate to consider the general case.
 Along the way we try to justify our choice of using walks instead of other notions of curves (such as connected subgraphs) and show why it seems to be a better approach from the point of view of numerical computations.